-- (1) Examinations and assessments completed in the same program at different universities within the jurisdiction of the German constitution as well as equivalent examinations and assessments completed in different degree programs or at different universities within the jurisdiction of the German constitution are to be officially recognized.
-Equivalent examinations and assessments completed outside the jurisdiction of the German constitution may be recognized upon request. - (2) In compliance with Section 59 of the North Rhine-Westphalia Higher Education Act, students have the right to attend courses outside their chosen program.
-Examination grades obtained in these courses are to be recognized if their subject-specific equivalence is attested to.
+(1) Examinations and assessments completed in the same program at different universities within the jurisdiction of the German constitution as well as equivalent examinations and assessments completed in different degree programs or at different universities within the jurisdiction of the German constitution are to be officially recognized.
+Equivalent examinations and assessments completed outside the jurisdiction of the German constitution may be recognized upon request.

+(2) In compliance with Section 59 of the North Rhine-Westphalia Higher Education Act, students have the right to attend courses outside their chosen program.

-- (3) For examinations and assessments that have been recognized, students are awarded the number of ECTS credits stipulated in the curriculum (cf. annex). - (4) The examination board is to decide on the recognition of examinations and assessments, as laid out in subsections 1-3.
+(3) For examinations and assessments that have been recognized, students are awarded the number of ECTS credits stipulated in the catalog of modules.

+(4) The examination board is the decision-making body when it comes to the recognition of examinations and assessments, as laid out in subsections 1-3.
 In cases of doubt, it is to consult the examiners responsible for the individual courses.